w3c/wai-curricula/content/index.md

 {% include excol.html type="start" %}

+## Creating Courses

+{% include excol.html type="middle" %}

+The curricula has different sets of modules.
+These sets can be combined to address the needs of several roles together.
+The introductory modules address all roles, and subsequent sets address specific roles.
+Each set consists of:

+### Prerequisites

+Recommended prior skills or knowledge for students and instructors.

+ ### Modules

+These provide advice for different components, scenarios, and users following a universal design approach.
+You should teach and assess each module in its entirety.
+Each module consists of:

+#### Learning Outcomes for Module

+Overall description of what students will learn and should be able to demonstrate.
+These are the core of the resource.
+You should make sure to reflect all of them in your course.

+#### Competencies

+Recommended prior skills for students and instructors.
+Some modules require little skills.
+Other do require skills  delivered in previous modules.
+Your courses should be consistent with each of the skills outlined in the modules you plan to use.

+#### Topics to Teach

+Structured thematic guidance to build your teaching sequence.
+You do not need to teach topics in order or as classes, but all are necessary to achieve the learning outcomes.
+Each topic consists of:

+* Learning Outcomes for Topic &mdash; Description of what students will learn and should be able to demonstrate.
+* Teaching Ideas for Topic &mdash; Suggested ideas to help instructors teach the learning outcomes based on topic contents.
+* Ideas to assess knowledge for Topic &mdash; Suggested ideas to assess the acquired skills or knowledge based on topic contents.

+For explanations about specific terminology related to people with disabilities, abilities, barriers, tools, and techniques, refer to [How people with disabilities use the Web](/people-use-web).

+#### Ideas to Assess Knowledge for Module

+Suggested ideas to assess the acquired skills or knowledge based on module contents.

+#### Teaching Resources

+Recommended resources to deliver the learning outcomes.
+Some resources are integral part of the teaching while others are optional further reading.

+{% include excol.html type="end" %}

+{% include excol.html type="start" %}

 ## Comparing Courses

 {% include excol.html type="middle" %}

-Curricula [Structure and Terminology](#structure-and-terminology) can help you compare courses and/or certification programs.
+Curricula [Creating Courses](#creating-courses) helps you understand the meaning of the different curricula sections.
+You can also use these sections to compare courses and/or certification programs.

 ### Learning Outcomes

-Learning outcomes are what a student should know or should be able to demonstrate after completion of a particular course.

 Courses do not need to follow the specific order in which learning outcomes are outlined.
-However, it is advisable that:
+However, we recommend that providers:

-* those at a module level are covered
+* cover at least those at a module level
-* those from the introductory modules are addressed before others from detailed modules
+* address those from the introductory modules before others from detailed modules
-* those related to how people with disabilities use the Web are part of the course
+* make those related to how people with disabilities use the Web an integral part of the course

 ### Teaching Ideas

-Ask the provider for demonstrations of the strategies used by the instructors and the materials used for the course.
-Some of these aspects include:
+Focus on the instructor's strategies and on the materials used for the course.
+Some of these strategies include:

-delivery
-: face-to-face, online, blended
+* delivery &mdash; face-to-face, online, blended learning

-setting
-: formal, vocational
+* setting &mdash; formal, vocational

-approach
-: theoretical, practical, both
+* approach &mdash; theoretical, practical, both

-interaction with assistive technologies and adaptive strategies : hands-on experience, live demonstrations, multimedia (video and/or audio) demonstrations {:.notbold}
+* interaction with assistive technologies and adaptive strategies &mdash; hands-on experience, live demonstrations, multimedia (video and/or audio) demonstrations

 ### Ideas to Assess Knowledge